JasonWynkoop1/good-vibrations/README.md

 ### 1. Configure Vite for GitHub Pages

-The `vite.config.ts` file has been updated to output the build to the `docs` directory:
+The `vite.config.ts` file has been updated to output the build to the `docs` directory and use the correct base path for GitHub Pages:

 ```typescript
 import { defineConfig } from 'vite'